 - Slice the baguette on an angle and brush each piece with olive oil.
 On a baking sheet, toast the bread slices in the oven until golden brown; about 15 minutes.

 - Make the tomato mixture.
-In a large bowl, toss the chopped tomatoes, salt and pepper, and lemon together.
+In a large bowl, toss the chopped tomatoes and lemon together.
+Season with salt and pepper to taste.
 Set aside.

 - When the breads are golden brown, remove them from the oven and rub them with the garlic cloves.